-Ann McDonough Madden, MHS, PA-C, is the course director for Biopsychosocial Issues in Patient Care and course co-director for Clinical Medicine I. She is the clinical coordinator for the behavioral medicine rotation.
-In addition, she is a lecturer and seminar leader in PA Practice, Clinical Assessment, Principles of Medical Science, Clinical Skills and Clinical Medicine.
+Ann McDonough Madden, MHS, PA-C, DFAAPA is the Director of Clinical Education for the Drexel PA program and an associate clinical professor.
+In addition, she is a lecturer and small group leader in Clinical Assessment, Principles of Medical Science, Biopsychosocial Issues in Patient Care, Clinical Skills and Clinical Medicine.
 She has been a member of the faculty since 2010 and received the 2018 CNHP Teaching Excellence Award.

 2018 Teaching Excellence Award in the College of Nursing & Health Professions

 Distinguished Fellow of the American Academy of Physician Assistants

 Pennsylvania Society of Physician Assistants

 Pi Alpha honor society

 Alpha Eta honor society

 Madden, A. & Clancy, R. (2019) PA Review for the PANCE, 5th ed., Behavioral Medicine chapter.
 Philadelphia, PA: Wolters Kluwer.

 Auth, P.C., Feld, E., Madden, A., Schneider, M., & Smith, D. (2016).
 Lippincott Certification Review: Family Nurse Practitioner & Adult Gerontology Nurse Practitioner, HEENT Disorders.
 Philadelphia, PA: Lippincott, Williams & Wilkins.